UCL/research-computing-with-cpp/session05/04Tasks.md

 * Not all problems are easily expressed as for loops.
 * The task construction creates a number of tasks
 * The tasks are added to a queue
-* Threads take a task from the queue.
+* Threads take a task from the queue

 ### Example

 Calculate Fibonacci numbers by recursion.

 * Only as an example.
     - Hard to get any performance improvement.
 Usually slower that serial code.
     - Inefficient algorithm in any case.
 Why?
-    - Tries to use if clause to limit number of tasks.
+    - Consider limiting the number of tasks.
 Why?
-* Use taskwait to ensure results are done before adding them together.
+* Use taskwait to ensure results are done before adding their results together.

+### Code

 {{cppfrag('05','openmptask/fibdemo.cc','fibfunction')}}